 - Facilities are not utilized (power, building, light, automation, etc.)Calculation example:A machine runs for 10 hours a day and is only productive for 60% of the production time.
 It is idle for 40%, both planned and unplanned.
 This machine produces 20 products per minute, and these products cost €2 each.

 The revenue lost due to this downtime is €124,800 per year.
 These are the direct losses; the indirect losses, such as the costs of extra manpower, the costs of errors and recalls, and all other costs associated with downtime, have not even been factored in.

 Wondering how the machine could be useful for your organisation?
 Request more information quickly and easily.

-What we sometimes see is that the companies try to solve downtime with a second identical machine, or a backup machine.
-This is not only very expensive, but the machine has the same problems as the first one.
-Often, the components of the second machine are used in the first machine when there is a problem, which makes the use of the second machine impossible.
-It does not allow you to solve the original problem and the costs remain high at a line clearance.
-A lot of mistakes are still made during the downtime of the machine.
+What we sometimes observe is that companies attempt to address downtime by investing in a second identical machine, essentially a backup machine.
+This approach is not only expensive in terms of acquisition and maintenance but also introduces the same issues as the first machine.
+Often, components from the second machine are used in the other machine when a problem arises, rendering the second machine unusable.
+This approach doesn’t solve the original problems, and costs remain high during line clearance.
+Many errors still occur during machine downtime.

-A good production and packaging machine has an efficiency rate of at least 90%.
-Only 10% (or less) downtime is permitted, mostly for regular maintenance.
-This is something you should ask your supplier of the packaging and assembly machines.
+A good production and packaging machine should have a minimum efficiency rate of 90%.
+Only 10% (or less) of the time should be allocated to downtime, most of which is for routine maintenance.
+This is a standard that you can expect from your supplier of packaging and assembly machines.

-We are pleased to calculate the profit of a custom-made machine, with higher reliability than your current machine.
-Interested in a free calculation or questions about this article?
-Contact us at email@example.com or call 31 (0) 77-397 13 05.
+We are happy to calculate the potential yield of a custom-made machine with higher reliability than your current machine.